khofstadter/CS220AU-DP/index.md

 5. What techniques can be used to measure the effectiveness of my DI in understanding an ER?
 6. Are there any common obstacles to enhancing DIs, and how can they be overcome?

 **Demographics and DI Usage**
 1. Is there a difference in how various demographic groups (e.g., generations, cultures, geopolitical locations) use their DIs in consuming and sharing ideas about ERs?
 How does this relate to sensemaking, critical thinking?
 2. Are there observable trends in DI usage over time within these demographic groups?

 **DI in Popular Culture and Geopolitics**
 1. How have the links between DIs and ERs been represented in popular culture, such as science fiction literature or films?
 2. How is warfare linked to ERs and DIs, especially in the context of current geopolitical situations (e.g., Palestine, Ukraine, etc.)?
 3. How have perceptions of DIs and their links to ERs changed over time, particularly in response to global events?
 4. Can popular culture influence the development and use of DIs to communicate ERs more effectively, and if so, how?

 **The Impact of DI Energy Consumption and Perception**
 1. What is the relationship between DIs, energy consumption, and ERs?
 2. How does engaging in war games using our DIs influence our perception of information on current wars presented in the media?
 3. Are there ways to minimize the energy consumption of DIs without compromising their effectiveness?
 4. How does the energy consumption of DIs impact their accessibility and usability?

 **Misinformation and DI**
 1. What are the links between DIs and misinformation, and how can this connection escalate ERs?
 2. What strategies can be employed to combat misinformation spread through DIs?
 3. How can users of DIs be educated about the risks and realities of misinformation?

+More examples can be found in the [22/23 submissions](https://github.com/khofstadter/CS220AU-DP/forks).

 ## Conclusion